 He was nominated a Fellow of Chartered Institute of Bankers in October 2004.

 Mark Guillaumier retired as the Chief Executive of the Malta Stock Exchange Plc in September 2010, a post he had held for the previous nine years.
 After graduating in Economics in 1973, Mark spent three years at the Bank of Valletta Plc before joining the Research Division of the Central Bank of Malta where he spent the next sixteen years.
 During this period, he rose to the position of Senior Executive Officer and Advisor on Monetary Policy to the Governor and the Board of Directors of the Bank.

 In 1992 the Malta Stock Exchange commenced operations and Mark joined the Exchange as Assistant General Manager.
 He was appointed Deputy General Manager in January 1995, General Manager in January 1999 and Chief Executive in September 2001.

 In 2005, Mark was officially appointed Senior Advisor to the Ministry of Finance and represented the Ministry on the Financial Services Committee of the European Commission in Brussels until 2008.
 He also sat on a number of international committees including the European Central Bank Advisory Group forTarget2-Securities and the Budget and Audit Committee of the Federation of European Securities Exchanges (FESE).
 He also served as a Director on the Board of the European Central Securities Depositories Association (ECSDA) from 2008 until his retirement from the Exchange in 2010.

-Apart from sitting on the Board of Northcourt Ltd, Mark currently also chairs the Board and Investment Committee of ArgoGlobal SE, and serves as a director on the boards of Metatron Capital Sicav plc, Cesky Fond Sicav plc, Alma Ltd and Swissquote Financial Services (Malta) Ltd.
+Apart from sitting on the Board of Northcourt Ltd, Mark also serves as a director on the boards of Swissquote Financial Services (Malta) Ltd, Accolade Investment Co Ltd, Metatron Capital Sicav plc.
+Cesky Fond Sicav plc and CM Capital Sicav plc.